CLI Reference

 npm run id-agents

-With a custom port:
+With a custom manager port:

 npm run id-agents -- --port 5000